microsoft/vision-ai-developer-kit/samples/official/camera-tagging/README.md

 This repository contains the modules necessary to allow individuals to capture images from an RTSP stream, tag them, and upload them to train a Custom Vision model or simply to a Blob store.

 It reads 9 environment variables from which 3 are used to build the default URI to the RTSP stream (i.e. rtsp://<RTSP_IP>:<RTSP_PORT>/<RTSP_PATH>), and 4 are used to describe the local blob store.
-These environment variables can be specified in the docker deployment config.
+These environment variables can be specified in the file deployment.template.json.

+This module is currently only supports the ARM32 and AMD64 platforms and it does not support the Windows file system.

+## Building Container Images

+### ARM32

-## Build and push the Client and Server Container Images
+#### Build and push the Client and Server Container Images

+Arm32 devices require the base client and server docker images to be built on an arm32 device because certain installation commands are only supported by that platform.

 1. Copy over all the folders from **CameraTaggingModule/Arm32Base/** to a folder on an arm32v7 device.